 Why don’t we hear more about Yemen if conditions are so desperate?

 Yemen lies at the outer fringes of the Middle East region.
 It is remote, sharing land borders with only two countries: Saudi Arabia to the north and the Sultanate of Oman to the east.
 It is accessible by air via just one commercial carrier or by sea from Djibouti.
 Consequently, Yemen is both very hard for journalists to reach and extremely dangerous for them to tell the story of Yemen’s tragedy.
-And unlike Syria, where another Middle East civil war rages on, few of Yemen’s citizens can afford the journey to safety in Europe or elsewhere in the West.
+And unlike Syria, where another tragic Middle East civil war has unfolded, few of Yemen’s citizens can afford the journey to safety in Europe or elsewhere in the West.
 Although Yemen’s population of more than 29 million is larger than Syria’s pre-war figure of 22 million, fewer than 200,000 Yemenis are officially listed as refugees, compared to about 5.6 million Syrians.

 Why is Yemen vulnerable to cholera and why was the outbreak there so virulent?